brokensandals/rank_files/README.md

 rank-files 'Each document is a book review.
 The best document is the book review that contains the most thoughtful original content, as opposed to just summarizing or quoting the book.' path/to/input-folder -k 10
 ```

-However, you'll probably need extra setup based on which model and model provider you want to use.
+However, you'll probably need extra setup based on which model and model provider you want to use, as described in the following sections.

 ## Ollama